List of Palestinian submissions for the Academy Award for Best International Feature Film

+As of 2025, Palestine has submitted eighteen films and received two nominations.
+The first for Paradise Now, and the last for Omar, both films were directed by Hany Abu-Assad.

 Submissions

+The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Palestine for review by the Academy for the award by year.

-All films were primarily in Arabic.
+Below is a list of the films that have been submitted by Palestine for review by the academy for the award by year.
+All films were primarily spoken in Arabic.

 Recognition by AMPAS

 Palestine had originally asked the Academy of Motion Picture Arts and Sciences permission to submit Divine Intervention in 2002, but was reportedly advised that the film would not be accepted since Palestine was not internationally recognized as a country, and because the film had not been selected by a national jury as required by official rules.
 The decision to bar the country on the basis of nationality proved controversial, especially since other entities without international recognition, including Hong Kong, Puerto Rico and Taiwan had long participated in the competition, receiving several Oscar nominations.
 The Academy of Motion Picture Arts and Sciences relented a year later, and allowed the film to compete.